Machine analysis and diagnostics

 Airframers face stringent requirements to reduce fuel burn, environmental emissions and engine noise, drawing engine performance into central focus.
 Gas turbines are highly complex machines that need comprehensive testing and analysis during development in order to understand and optimize their dynamic behaviour.
 Engine testing takes considerable resources.
 With huge engine test facilities, data acquisition requirements and many involved staff, each test is a large operation with tight schedules and test commitments.

-The LAN-XI based data-acquisition system provides data recording of many hundreds of dynamic channels, together with highly detailed real-time monitoring of test data and the capability of sharing data throughout the test facility for post-test analysis.
-Instant feedback to ensure the validity of the test data is provided to operators in the form of detailed real-time analysis and alarm information at multiple networked monitoring stations.
+This LAN-XI-based system provides data recording for hundreds of dynamic channels, highly detailed real-time monitoring of test data, and the capability to share data for post-test analysis.
+Real-time analysis and alarm information from monitoring stations ensure data validity.

-The system is highly scalable and easily transportable.
-It can be combined into high-capacity centralized data-acquisition or split into smaller, highly mobile systems for easy transport between sites and test facilities.
+Highly scalable and easily transportable, this system can be combined for high-capacity centralized data-acquisition or split into smaller mobile systems for easy transport.

-PULSE Reflex data processing software provides a toolbox of post-analysis functions supporting a wide range of formats for importing from and exporting to native and third-party systems.
+BK Connect data processing provides post-analysis functions supporting a wide range of formats for import from, and export to, native and third-party systems.